The following times are in Eastern Standard Time (EST).

 Keynote Speaker: Ginger Marshall, MSN, ACNP-BC, ACHPN®, FPCN®

-This session explores the essential principles for creating a fulfilling and impactful career.
+This session will explore the essential principles for creating a fulfilling and impactful career.
 Ginger will discuss how to bridge organizational hierarchies, embrace curiosity, and master patience and timing in your professional journey.
 Learn why volunteerism and non-profit engagement pay long-term dividends, and how working with people you genuinely like fosters success.
 This session will also cover the importance of trusting your instincts, investing in yourself, and setting healthy boundaries—because doing the right thing and protecting your well-being are key to sustainable growth.